gabbyparsons/State_Obesity_Rate/README.md

 ---
 ## **What can this data be used for?**
 - The subset that was created can be used to make a visualization of a USA map regarding obesity rates per state.
-- Government health officials can examine this data to try discovering a solution to the obesity problem.
+- Government health officials can examine this data to try discovering a solution to the nationwide obesity problem.
 - Policymakers can use this data to develop health policies that may lower obesity rates.
-- Original dataset can be used for other forms of analysis from the many different variables of health information.
+- The original dataset can be used for other forms of analysis from the many different variables of health information included.
 ---
 ## **Where is this data from?**
 - The original dataset can be found on the 105-Unit-3 on github linked [here](https://github.com/tarheel105/105-Unit-3).